- 1/2 cup mayonnaise or salad dressing

 - Salad greens, tomato wedges and cucumber slices or vegetables of your choice

-- In a blender, combine the mayonnaise, ketchup, vinegar, sugar, onion, salt and pepper; cover and process until smooth.
+- In a blender, place the mayonnaise, ketchup, vinegar, sugar, onion, salt and pepper; cover and process until smooth.
 While processing, gradually add oil in a steady stream.
-Serve with salad.
+Serve over salad.
 Refrigerate leftover dressing.
 Yield: 2-1/2 cups.

 Reviews forThick and Creamy French Dressing